Buick Encore GX: North America

 In North America, the Encore GX was introduced at the Los Angeles Auto Show in November 2019, and made its debut in early 2020 for the 2020 model year.
 It is positioned between the smaller Buick Encore and the midsize Buick Envision, but it does not replace the Buick Encore in the North American market.
 The Encore GX includes several standard safety assistance features, such as automatic emergency braking, forward collision alert, and lane departure warning.

 The Encore GX was launched in three trims: Preferred, Select, and Essence.
 It also gets a Sport Touring package that adds visual enhancements such as a custom grille with Red accents, sporty front & rear bumpers with Red accents, body-colored mouldings, and exclusive 18-inch wheels, but no mechanical upgrades.

 Mexico

 In Mexico, the Encore GX was launched in February 2020 and is marketed simply as the Encore.
 It is offered there in Convenience, Leather, and Sport Touring trim levels.
 The 1.3-liter turbo I3 is the only engine available.
-The Encore GX replaces the original Encore in Mexico, unlike the US and Canada where both are available.
+The Encore GX replaces the original Encore in Mexico, unlike the US and Canada where both were available up to and including the 2022 model year.

 2024 refresh

 In 2023, Buick unveiled the facelifted Encore GX for the 2024 model year.
 It adopts Buick's new Pure Design philosophy and corporate emblem.
 With the 2024 facelift, trim levels have changed now with base Preferred, mid-level ST, and luxury-oriented Avenir.
+This update included the removal of four notable features previously offered, including; fog lights (due to the new lower placement of the headlights below the turn signal lights on the hood), Head Up Display (HUD) panel, auxiliary audio input jack in the lower dashboard panel, and Automatic Parking Assist.